-Starting this year (2022), most private, domestic U.S. entities formed from and after January 1, 2021 will be required to self-report to the U.S. Treasury’s Financial Crimes Enforcement Network (“FinCEN”) certain basic information about themselves, their beneficial owners and those individuals authorized to act on their behalf.
+Starting this year (2022), most private, domestic U.S. entities will be required to self-report to the U.S. Treasury’s Financial Crimes Enforcement Network (“FinCEN”) certain basic information about themselves, their beneficial owners and those individuals authorized to act on their behalf.
 These new requirements were enacted on January 1, 2021 as part of the Corporate Transparency Act (the “CTA”).
 They represent a major departure from the United States’ historic approach to business entity operation, as most private companies have not previously been subject to any beneficial ownership reporting requirements outside the context of a business relationship with a regulated financial institution.
 The stated purpose of the CTA is to “discourage the use of shell corporations as a tool to disguise and move illicit funds,” part of a broader federal initiative to prevent and combat money laundering, terrorist financing and tax fraud.

-The CTA requirements apply without regard to the intended purpose of the newly-formed entity.
+The CTA requirements apply without regard to the intended purpose of the entity.
 Starting a new business as an LLC or non-publicly traded corporation?
 Creating a vehicle through which investors can participate in a private placement raising capital?
 Forming an entity to acquire the assets of an existing company?
 Creating a holding company for real property?
 In each case, begin with the assumption that reporting will be required.
 The CTA is intended to ensure that U.S. law enforcement can identify who is behind every entity, particularly those entities not already subject to substantial federal or state regulation.

 The CTA statute has been in place for over a year at this point, but no reporting has been done to date as FinCEN has yet to promulgate the final implementing regulations and build the online infrastructure that will be necessary to receive information of the type and volume anticipated.
 On April 1, 2021, FinCEN released an initial Advance Notice of Proposed Rulemaking and, on December 8, 2021, the agency published its proposed rules (the “Proposed Rules”) in the Federal Register.
 The Proposed Rules clarify which entities are subject to, and which exempt from, the CTA’s reporting requirements.
 The rules also address some of the privacy concerns that had previously been raised by broadening the types of identification accepted from beneficial owners.
 The comment period expires February 7, 2022, with final regulations to follow.
 Entities formed prior to the date FinCEN issues the final CTA regulations (the “Regulation Effective Date”) will have a period of one (1) year following the Regulation Effective Date to submit their initial reports.
 Entities formed from and after the Regulation Effective Date will have to report within fourteen (14) calendar days of formation or incorporation.